-Students in the M.A. and M.Div. programs must be enrolled for at least 9 units per semester.
-Students in the Ph.D. program must be enrolled for at least 8 units per semester.
+To receive CST scholarships, students in the M.A. and M.Div. programs must be enrolled for at least 9 units per semester.
+Students in the mentoring D.Min. program must be enrolled for at least 8 units per semester.
 Repeated courses will not count toward meeting the minimum enrollment requirements and will not be covered by Claremont School of Theology scholarships.
 Students in their final semester of study are eligible for Claremont School of Theology scholarships at a prorated amount if they have completed a Graduation Application and the Registrar has confirmed that the student requires less than the required minimum units per semester enrollment to graduate.